-For VAT purposes, since only one transport takes place, only one link of the supply-chain can be considered as intra-Community transaction.
-All other links are treated as domestic supplies in one of the trader´s country.
+For VAT purposes, since only one transport takes place, only one link of the supply chain can be considered as an intra-Community transaction.
+All other links are treated as domestic supplies in one of the trader's countries.
 The challenge here is to determine which link must be treated as the intra-Community transaction.
 It is paramount to get this right because businesses would face high penalties for incorrect VAT treatment of this activity.
-For example, they treat as zero-rated intra-Community supply a sale that should be treated as domestic supply.
+For example, if they treat a zero-rated intra-Community supply as a sale that should be treated as domestic supply.

-New rules on chain transactions as from 2020
+New rules on chain transactions as of 2020

 Under the new rules, we need to distinguish the first and last party in the supply chain from the intermediaries.
 Indeed, the first and last party only make one supply, whereas intermediaries are involved in two transactions each.
 The new rules to allocate the intra-Community supply apply when the intermediaries arrange the transport.

 There may be an exception from this logic where the business arranging the transport provides a local VAT number to the supplier of the country where the transport starts.
-In this case, the client who arranges the transport is considered to perform the intra-Community supply itself (instead of his supplier).
-The transport would then be allocated to the business arranging the transport and its customer.
+In this case, the client who arranges the transport is considered to perform the intra-Community supply themselves (instead of their supplier).
+The transport would then be allocated to the business arranging the transport and their customer.